sophiapi-nu26/label-propagation/README.md

 1. Initialize labels:
    - For the first round, each node adopts the smallest label among its neighbors, including itself.
-     (Because each node initially has a unique label, any node originally labeled “1” will remain labeled “1”.)
+     (Because each node initially has a unique label, any node originally labeled "1" will remain labeled "1".)

 2. Iterative update:
    - For each subsequent round, simultaneously update the labels of all nodes:
-     1. For every node u, look at the labels of its neighbors (including u’s own label from the previous round).
+     1. For every node u, look at the labels of its neighbors (including u's own label from the previous round).
      2. Determine the most frequent label among those neighbors.
      3. If there is a tie for the most frequent label, choose the smaller label.
      4. Assign that label to u for round t.